fritshoogland-yugabyte/yb_stats/README.md

 This is a utility to extract runtime data for the master and tablet servers in a YugebyteDB cluster.

 Yb_stats gathers the following data:
-- metric (performance) data via the 'metric endpoints' (HOST:PORT/metrics).
+- Yugabyte metric (databasee scope performance) data via the 'metric endpoints' (HOST:PORT/metrics).
 Most of this data is available via the prometheus endpoint as well (/prometheus-metrics).
+- Node exporter metric (operating system scope performance) data via the metric endpoint (HOST:PORT/metrics).
+This is a prometheus endpoint.
 - statements (YSQL only) via the statements endpoint (HOST:PORT/statements).
 - version via the versions endpoint (HOST:PORT/api/v1/version)
 - gflags (HOST:PORT/varz)